rom8726/floxy/README.md

 ### Condition Steps in Forked Branches

-When using `Condition` steps within `Fork` branches, the `Join` step may not wait for all dynamically created steps (like `else` branches) to complete before considering the workflow finished.
+When using `Condition` steps within `Fork` branches, the `JoinStep` step may not wait for all dynamically created steps (like `else` branches) to complete before considering the workflow finished.
 This can lead to premature workflow completion.

 **Example of problematic case:**
 ```go